Period: Tang dynasty (618–907)

-Dry lacquer with traces of gilt and pigment
+Medium: Hollow dry lacquer with traces of gilt and polychrome pigment and gilding

-The position of the arms, which indicate that the hands were held in the lap in a gesture of meditation, suggests that this sculpture represents Amitabha, a celestial Buddha who presides over the Pure Land, or paradise, of Sukhavati, in the western quadrant of the cosmos.
-Devotion to this Buddha and the desire for rebirth in his Pure Land has been a major component of Chinese Buddhist practice since at least the sixth century.
-This branch of Buddhism, which stresses the impossibility of achieving enlightenment during a life lived under less-than-ideal circumstances, promotes the desire for rebirth in Amitabha’s Pure Land, a way station in which conditions are conducive to the quest for spiritual understanding.
+The position of the Buddha’s arms indicates that the hands were once held in a gesture of meditation and suggests that this sculpture represents Amitabha, a celestial Buddha who presides over his Western Paradise.
+Devotion to Amitabha, a major component of Chinese Buddhist practice since the sixth century, promotes the goal of rebirth in Amitabha’s Pure Land, where conditions are conducive to achieving spiritual understanding.

-The sculpture was made using the complicated dry lacquer technique, in which a core, often wood, is covered with clay and surrounded by pieces of hemp cloth that have been saturated with lacquer.
-Lacquer, the resin of a family of trees found in southern China, is a natural plastic that hardens or polymerizes when exposed to oxygen.
-In a nearly lifesize work such as this example, seven or eight such layers, each of which dries individually, are used to create the sculpture.
-In the eighth century, this time-consuming technique spread from China to Japan, where it was widely used for the production of Buddhist sculptures.
+The sculpture was made using the dry-lacquer technique, in which a core (often made of wood) is covered with clay and then wrapped in layers of cloth that have been saturated with lacquer— a tree resin that hardens when exposed to oxygen.
+As many as seven or eight additional layers of lacquer might then be applied.
+In the eighth century, this technique spread from China to Japan, where it was used widely in the production of Buddhist sculptures.